MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/teamcenter-baseline-content.md

 ## Contributors

-Microsoft maintains this article.
-The following contributors originally wrote the article:
+*Microsoft maintains this article.
+The following contributors originally wrote the article.*

 Principal authors: